eK00x/web-technologien-2025/t04/tl4-template-og/README_TL4.md

 Authors: Alice Alferink & Emilia Kistowski

 ## Description -> Update
 The Festival is over and the organizers of the festival want to provide an option to give feedback about the festival.
 This single-page-application gives festival visitors the opportunity to share their experinces and give a general rating from one to five stars.
-T
+After submitting a review, it appears as a card on the Website.
+Through the use of the localStorage, the cards are still there after closing and reopening the Website on the same local browser.

 ## Folder Structure
 📁 tl-template-og